A group of children in the classroom

 Four button page divider

-Our research initiatives also include a distinct effort to secure inclusion of Non-Verbal Learning Disability into the DSM (Diagnostic and Statistical Manual of Mental Disorders).
+Project for Inclusion of Non-Verbal Learning Disability in the DSM (Diagnostic and Statistical Manual of Mental Disorder) System – Current Status

 A Neuroimaging Study of Children with NVLD

-We are conducting a neuroimaging study of children who have been diagnosed with NVLD at Columbia University Medical Center.
-Neuroimaging research gives us information about the structure, function, and connectivity of the brain’s circuits.
-Disruption of these circuits can lead to developmental disabilities and neuropsychiatric illness.
-Our research program aims to understand the disturbances in brain circuits that lead to NVLD.
+Under the direction of Dr. Amy Margolis, principal investigator at Columbia University (2013-2024) and The Ohio State University (2024-present), we conducted a neuroimaging study of children who have been diagnosed with NVLD.
+Neuroimaging research provides information about the structure, function, and connectivity of circuits in the brain.
+Disruptions in these circuits can lead to developmental disabilities and neuropsychiatric illness.
+Our research program aims to understand in-brain circuits that lead to or accompany NVLD.

 Epidemiology